Take a look at the range of benefits and payments we have available.

 A Special Needs Grant is a one-off payment to help you pay an essential or emergency cost if you can't pay it another way.

 Who can get it

-Generally, you may get a Special Needs Grant if you:
+You may be able to get a Special Needs Grant if you:

-- have no other way to meet these costs
+- have no other way to pay for this cost